villhei/elixirtut/elixir_web/app/chapters/file_io.md

 {:error, :enoent}
 ```

 Removal of files can be done using the `File.rm/1` function, that accepts a file name as a parameter.
-The banged variant `File.rm!/1` works very similarily, as it either returns an `:ok` or raises an exception.
+The banged variant `File.rm!/1` works very similarly, as it either returns an `:ok` or raises an exception.

 ### Partial table of File operations

-The `File` module provides a comprehensive set of file opreations with lots of UNIX-familiarity.
+The `File` module provides a comprehensive set of file operations with lots of UNIX-familiarity.
 Below is a partial table with common operations in daily UNIX use to give you an idea of what can be done with the built-in functions.

 <table class="table">
   <thead>